Usman Nagogo: Political career and reign as Emir

 Nagogo was appointed to position of Native Authority Police Chief in 1929; during his term he expanded the police department by erecting new buildings and hiring more officers.
 In 1937, he became the District Head of Katsina Metropolis.

 Nagogo was officially installed as the tenth Emir of Katsina by Arthur Richards, Governor of Northern Nigeria, on May 19, 1944, although he had succeeded his deceased father to the position in March.
 The same year, he visited England, Egypt, India, and Burma; in Burma, he met with Nigerians in the Royal West African Frontier Force (fighting for the United Kingdom as part of the Chindits).

 On January 12, 1946, King George VI of the United Kingdom appointed him as a federal minister of the colony.
 He was a regional minister without portfolio from 1952 until the military coup of 1966, which one of his sons, Hassan Katsina was involved in.

 Life President of the Nigerian Polo Association, Nagogo was one of pioneers of indigenous Nigerian polo; as of 2002, his handicap of +7 is still the highest of any African.
 He was at one point chairman of Muslim religious organization Jama'atu Nasril Islam (JNI).

 Family

 Nagogo's mother was Hassatu, from Katsina.

 One of Nagogo's sons, Muhammadu Kabir Usman (born January 1928), succeeded his father as Emir upon Nagogo's death, and was Emir as of 2006; Kabir received his name from Arab cleric Sherif Gudid, a friend of Nagogo.
-Another son, Hassan Katsina (born 1933), joined the Nigerian Army, eventually rising to the position of Major General.
+Another son, Hassan Katsina (born 1933), joined the Nigerian Army, eventually rising to the position of Major General and was appointed Governor of Northern Nigeria after the 1966 January coup.